entropia/tip-toi-reveng/README.md

 Use the tool `tttool.hs` to investigate the gme files and build new ones.
 It supports various subcommands:

     Usage: tttool [options] command

     Options:
         -t <transcriptfile>
            replaces media file indices by a transscript

     Commands:
         info <file.gme>...
            general information
         media [-d dir] <file.gme>...
            dumps all audio samples to the given directory (default: media/) scripts <file.gme>...
            prints the decoded scripts for each OID script <file.gme> <n>
            prints the decoded scripts for the given OID raw-scripts <file.gme>...
            prints the scripts for each OID, in their raw form raw-script <file.gme> <n>
            prints the scripts for the given OID, in their raw form games <file.gme>...
            prints the decoded games
         lint <file.gme>
            checks for errors in the file or in this program segments <file.gme>...
            lists all known parts of the file, with description. segment <file.gme> <pos>
            which segment contains the given position.
         holes <file.gme>...
            lists all unknown parts of the file. explain <file.gme>...
            lists all parts of the file, with description and hexdum and hexdumpp. play <file.gme>
            interactively play: Enter OIDs, and see what happens. rewrite <infile.gme> <outfile.gme>
            parses the file and serializes it again (for debugging). create-debug <outfile.gme> <productid>
            creates a special Debug.gme file for that productid export <infile.gme> [<outfile.yaml>]
            dumps the file in the human-readable yaml format assemble <infile.yaml> <outfile.gme>
-	       creates a gme file from the given source
+           creates a gme file from the given source oid-code <codes>
+           creates a SVG file for each given optical code.
+           <codes> can be a range, e.g 1,3,1000-1085.
+           Uses oid<code>.svg as the file name.

 A transscript is simply a `;`-separated table of OIDs and some text, see for example [`transcript/WWW_Bauernhof.csv`](transcript/WWW_Bauernhof.csv).